datascience-mobi-2023/topic02_team03/README.md

 -Single_mutants_final_neighbourhoods_4_plots.ipnyb: Plots and outputs of the code above (confirmation that calculations in the dataframe are correct, enter a specific single mutation to see the corresponding mutated and unmutated neighbourhoods + properties)

 -Single_mutants_final_GFP_variants_5.ipnyb: implemented blast results, blast results from NCBI website, CLustal Omega results, GFP variants + properties, FP colors + properties)

+Directory "plots_and_outputs_for_presentation_and_report" contains all plots and tables/outputs used in the final presentation and in the report.

+Directory "uncleaned_work_single_mutations" contains older work-in-progress versions of code.

 Epistasis